OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-49.md

 the cave in the field of Machpelah, near Mamre in Canaan, which Abraham bought along with the field from Ephron the Hittite as a burial site.

 ## Genesis 49:31
-There Abraham and his wife Sarah were buried, there Isaac and his wife Rebekah were buried, and there I buried Leah.
+There Abraham and his wife Sarah were laid to rest, there Isaac and his wife Rebekah were laid to rest, and there I laid Leah to rest.

 ## Genesis 49:32
 The field and the cave in it were purchased from the sons of Heth.”